About Solar Energy

 As manufacturing scale increases, the cost of production is falling and solar PV is becoming an increasingly popular energy source globally.

 Solar PV is now a competitive, mature technology.
-It is the fastest growing, easily deployed and affordable renewable energy globally.
+It is the fastest growing, and easiest to deploy, renewable energy globally.
 Solar farms produce no emissions, are visually unobtrusive and have little to no impact on their local environment.